futres/futres_website/content/publish.md

 <b>E.B.
 Davis</b>.
 2019.
 Keeping your data alive with harmonized repositories.
 Western Association of Vertebrate Paleontology, Keynote presentation, Eugene OR.

 ## Publications
 (20) Cherin, M., Cirilli, O., Azzará, B., Bernor, R.L.
-Accepted.
-Equus stenonis (Equidae, Mammalia) from the Early Pleistocene of Pantalla (Italy) and the dispersion of stenonine horses in Europe.
+Published online. <a href="http://paleoitalia.org/archives/bollettino-spi/113/published-online-novembre-2020/">Equus stenonis (Equidae, Mammalia) from the Early Pleistocene of Pantalla (Italy) and the dispersion of stenonine horses in Europe</a>.
 Bollettino della Società Paleontologica Italiana.

 (19) Omar, C., R.L.
 Bernor, L. Rook.
 In final revision.
 New insights on the early Pleistocene equids from ROca-Neyra (France, Central Europe); implications for the <i>Hipparion</i> LAD and the <i>Equus</i> FAD in Europr.
 Journal of Paleontology.

 (18) Bernor, R.L., M. Beech, F. Bibi.
 In press.
 The Baynunah Equidae, Late Miocene, United Arab Emerites.
 In: Vertebrate Paleobiology and Paleoanthropology Book Series, Springer-Verlag.

 (16) Cirilli, O., L. Pandolfi, R.L.
 Bernor.
-In final revision.
-The Villafranchian Perissodactyls of Italy: knowledge of the fossil record and future research perspectives.
+In press. <a href="https://www.sciencedirect.com/science/article/abs/pii/S0016699520300875">The Villafranchian Perissodactyls of Italy: knowledge of the fossil record and future research perspectives</a>.
 Geobios

 (15) Cirilli, O., R.L.
 Bernor, L. Rook 2020.
 New Evidences on the Hipparion sample from Il Casino (Siena, Late Miocene, Italy).
 Preliminary Report.
 Fossilia – Reports in Paleontology, 2: 9-11, 10.32774/FosRepPal.2020.0603